 Moleskine Sketchbook inky Map Drawing of Rome

-As one of the Europe’s oldest cities, Rome is steeped in history.
-It is home to some of the most stunning architecture, awe-inspiring art and incredible historical monuments.
+As one of Europe’s oldest cities, Rome is steeped in history.
+It is home to some of the most stunning architecture, awe-inspiring art, and incredible historical monuments.
 During my day trip to Rome, I visited these wondrous destinations:

 - Pantheon: This former Roman temple is one of the best-preserved buildings from Ancient Rome.
 Nearly 2000 years after construction, its dome is still the largest unreinforced concrete stone dome in the world.

 - Fontana Di Trevi: The Trevi Fountain is a stunning piece of art, and has been featured in classic films like La Dolce Vita.
 Legend has it that anyone who throws a coin into the fountain is guaranteed to return to Rome.